Does Trading 212 Charge Any Fees at All?

 How Much Interest Does Trading 212 Pay on Uninvested Cash?

-Trading 212 pays competitive daily interest on any uninvested cash you hold in your account.
+Trading 212 pays competitive interest on uninvested cash you hold in your account.
 Rates vary by currency, helping offset inflation or idle periods.
-It’s automatically calculated and paid, so you earn without needing to lock up your funds or take extra steps.
+It's automatically calculated and paid, so you earn without needing to lock up your funds or take extra steps.

-OthersVaries by market rates
+OthersVaries by central bank rates

 Does Trading 212 Charge an Inactivity Fee?